Craftor3000/Craftor3000-Eyes/README.md

 ## Utility

-This discord bot was created to handle the Craftor3000's discord server It is coded by Craftor3000
+This discord bot was created to handle the Craftor3000's discord server\n It is coded by Craftor3000

 ## Commands